-Winning the secondary-tier prize, however, is a little bit different: you have to match not just five numbers but also 1 bonus ball.
+Winning the secondary-tier prize, however, is a little bit different: you have to match not just five numbers but also one bonus ball.
 The thing that sets this lottery aside from other lotteries is that you don’t actually need to choose a bonus number.
 Instead, if the bonus number that’s drawn matches one of the six main numbers that you chose, you’ll win the second-place prize.
 All other prize tiers are won the same as most other lotteries—namely, by matching the numbers directly.

-Regarding UK Lotto’s rollovers, they are limited to 5 in total.
+Regarding UK Lotto’s rollovers, they are limited to five in total.
 If a Starting Jackpot isn’t won, it turns into a Rollover, which can become a Double Rollover, then a Triple Rollover, then a Quadruple Rollover, and finally a Must Be Won draw.
 If no one wins this draw outright, then the jackpot rolls down to all the secondary prize levels.
-In other words, you could win the jackpot even if you didn’t match all 6 numbers!
+In other words, you could win the jackpot even if you didn’t match all six numbers!

 Odds of Winning UK Lotto